 Fertilizer: Feed every 2 weeks spring and summer with a balanced water-soluble fertilizer at half the recommended amount on the label.
 It's a good idea to fertilize houseplants after watering to prevent burning the roots.

 Propagation: Save your fresh, unroasted coffee beans and sow them in spring.
 They're easy to germinate, growing into a young plant within a year.
-You can take coffee plant cuttings, but cuttings are difficult to root, but you'll have the best chance at success by taking young stems before they have hardened.
+You can take coffee plant cuttings, however cuttings are difficult to root; you'll have the best chance at success by taking young stems before they have hardened.